davidongora/50-DAYS-0F-PYTHON/README.md

 Day 39: Password Generator
 Create a function called generate_password that generates any length of password for the user.
 The password should have a random mix of upper letters, lower letters, numbers, and punctuation symbols.
 The function should ask the user how strong they want the password to be.
 The user should pick from - weak, strong, and very strong.
 If the user picks weak, the function should generate a 5-character long password.
 If the user picks strong, generate an 8-character password and if they pick very strong, generate a 12-character password.

+Day 40: Pig Latin
+Write a function called translate that takes the following words and translates them into pig Latin. a = 'i love python'
+Here are the rules:
+1. If a word starts with a vowel (a,e, i, o, u) add ‘yay’ at the end.
+For example, ‘eat’ will become ‘eatyay’
+2. If a word starts with anything other than a vowel, move the first letter to the end and add ‘ay’ to the end.
+For example, ‘day’ will become ‘ayday’.
+Your code should return: iyay ovelay ythonpay